Kryen112/HP2PC_AP/docs/DEV_SETUP.md

 Why each entry:

-- **Lumos/Flipendo/Alohomora are not listed here.** The APWorld precollects them unconditionally because v1 has 108 checks and 111 unique non-filler items.
+- **Lumos/Flipendo/Alohomora are not listed here.** They're the default `starting_spells`, so the world precollects them and they need no plando entry.
+In vanilla, Lumos and Flipendo are force-precollected regardless, since clearing the Whomping Willow physically needs both.
 - **`plando_items` 4 classroom locks.** Walking into a classroom auto-teleports to the spell challenge with the exit locked behind.
-If the player doesn't already own the spell, they softlock. v2 fix unlocks the door via UScript; v1 workaround is to plando each spell at its own classroom so picking it up at the challenge end grants the spell that opens the exit.
+If the player doesn't already own the spell, they softlock.
+The proper fix unlocks the door via UScript; the workaround (used in the sample YAML above) is to plando each spell at its own classroom so picking it up at the challenge end grants the spell that opens the exit.
 - **`from_pool: true`** removes the plando'd copy from the random pool (no duplicates). **`force: silent`** suppresses the noisy "plando applied" stdout per entry.

 For "everything-unlocked" playtest mode (skip cataloguing, prove the AP solver), use `start_inventory_from_pool` for the 4 non-starter spells + 3 special progression items and drop the classroom plandos.